 Each Academy prepares its students to meet the academic rigor of college and the corporate world beyond, through a specialized blend of professional, technical, and academic courses.
 To further connect with the world of work, each senior is required to complete a career-focused internship one-day per week called Senior Experience.

-Bergen County Academies has an extended school day that officially is in session from 8:00 a.m. until 4:10 p.m., but frequently extends beyond, for student projects and sports.
+Bergen County Academies has an extended school day that officially is in session from 8:00 a.m. until 4:10 p.m., but frequently extends beyond for student projects and sports.
 The year is divided into trimesters of equal length.
 Courses are scheduled in blocks of up to 60 minutes and generally meet twice per week on a Monday - Thursday or Tuesday - Friday cycle.
 Wednesdays are devoted to all-school transdisciplinary projects, research, labs, clubs, and Senior Experience for twelfth graders.

-Instructors hold Master Degrees or higher - 20% hold PhD's.
+Instructors hold Master's Degrees or higher - 20% hold PhD's.
 The course of study for all students in the seven academies is rigorous, project-driven, non-traditional, and requires motivation and commitment.
-Each program has distinct requirements in science, but all require the following: four years English, mathematics, physical education; three years social studies, science and world language; two years technology and art/music.
+Each program has distinct requirements in science, but all require the following: four years of English, mathematics, physical education; three years of social studies, science and world language; two years of technology and art/music.
 In addition, students take three years of formalized projects and clubs, which are part of the school day each Wednesday.
 Bergen County Academies offer a myriad of electives, some of which are required pre-requisites for specialized programs; most, however, are open to all Academy students.
 A Senior Experience internship in 12th grade, and 40 hours of community service are also required for graduation.
 BCA students share in a rich learning environment which offers each the chance to participate in independent study, technical, athletic and academic competitions, and summer research experiences.
 BCA's innovative approach to learning and an enviable record of student success has set the standard for educational reform in our county and beyond.